fideloper/larvel-example/README.md

 larvel-example
 ==============

-Example use of 🐛 Larvel™
+Example bootstrapping for use with [🐛 Larvel™](https://github.com/fideloper/larvel);